leo-editor/leo-editor/leo/doc/demo.md

 The **demo-next** command executes the next demo script.
 The plugin ends the presentation just after executing the last demo script.
 The **demo-end** command ends the demo early.

 To start a demo, presenters run a **top-level script**.
-Top-level scripts instantiate the Demo class, and then call demo.start(p). p is the root of the script tree.
+Top-level scripts instantiate the Demo class, and then call demo.start(p), where p is the root of the script tree.
 For example:
 ```python
 import leo.plugins.demo as demo